enesgunumdogdu/enesgunumdogdu/README.md

 Hi there 👋
 My name is Enes,

 I am a senior computer engineering student at Erciyes University.
 I'm interested in algorithms & artificial intelligence since I started the college.
 I believe learning is a never-ending process and I have a passion to learn.
-Now trying to get some experience about android development, machine learning, deep learning and artificial intelligence technologies.
+Now trying to get some experience about android development, artificial intelligence and backend(.NET) technologies.
 My aim is to specialize more in my field and gain more experience in the following areas.

 **For any kind of inquiries please don't hesitate to contact me from the addresses below**